yellepeddibk/covid-work-impact-analysis/README.md

-As shown above, each column lists the unique values that we expect to see, where binary variables only have 0’s and 1’s, as they should, while the character variables have their proper resepctive labels.
+As shown above, each column lists the unique values that we expect to see, where binary variables only have 0’s and 1’s, as they should, while the character variables have their proper respective labels.
 At this point, the data has been cleaned and we are ready to proceed with further analysis.